enso-org/ide/docs/CONTRIBUTING.md

   release.
 The build version and build description will be automatically fetched from the newest `CHANGELOG.md` entry and will fail if the version will not be of the form `[major].[minor].[patch]`.

+### Forcing CI builds
+By default, CI would not build artifacts from `wip` and `develop` branches in order to save time and resources.
+If you want the artifacts to be build for your commit, simply add `[ci build]` anywhere in your commit message.

+### Publishing Results
+All new changes should be proposed in the form of Pull Requests (PRs) to this repository.
+Each PR should contain changes to documentation and `CHANGELOG.md` if applicable.

+## Changelog
+Please remember to update the `CHANGELOG.md` on every new bug fix or feature implementation.
+Please note that `CHANGELOG.md` is used to establish the current product version (the `run` script extracts it from the newest changelog entry).
+Thus, be sure to always increase the newest version in the changelog after a release, otherwise CI will fail.
+Please use the `docs/CHANGELOG_TEMPLATE.md` as the template to create new changelog entries.
+Please note, that there is a special syntax for defining features of the upcoming release.
+The newest changelog entry can have a title "Next Release".
+In such a case, the build version will be `0.0.0` and CI would fail when trying to publish it as a release.